I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

 Isaac Burns Murphy won the Kentucky Derby three times and is reckoned to have been one of the best thoroughbred jockeys in America.
-He was born to his free black parents in Kentucky in 1861.
-However, he rose to be the highest-paid jockey of his era before white people found the horse-riding trade could lead to big money and pushed him aside.
+He was born to his free black parents in Kentucky in 1861 and rose to be the highest-paid jockey of his era before white people figured out the horse-riding trade could lead to big money and pushed him aside.

 Rich landowners in the South began organizing horse races late in the 17th century.
 They imported thoroughbred horses and used the plentiful supply of slaves to tend to the animals.
 African-Americans ran the stables and trained the horses.
 Eventually, they also rode them for the entertainment of white people.

 By the 1820s, horse racing had become America’s most popular sport, and blacks had a prominent role.
 It was one of the few ways in which an African-American could make a decent living.

 Isaac Murphy was only a 13-year-old lad when his impoverished mother apprenticed him to a horse breeder.
 He learned the stablehand trade and was soon exercising horses.
 Trainer Eli Jordan saw some talent in Murphy, and his small stature made him a good prospect as a jockey.
 At 14, he was racing, and his first win came in September of 1875.
 Blackpast.org reports, “He rode upright and urged his mount on with words and a spur rather than the whip.”

 He had a knack for keeping his horses calm and developed the technique of the stretch run.
-Most jockeys rode their mounts Hell-bent-for-leather to the winning post.
-Murphy conserved his horse’s stamina and sprinted to the finish line while the other animals were flagging.
+Most jockeys rode their mounts hell-bent-for-leather to the winning post, but Murphy conserved his horse’s stamina and sprinted to the finish line while the other animals were flagging.

 By 1877, he was winning a lot of races and breeders and trainers were taking notice.
 That was the year of his first Kentucky Derby in which he finished fourth.
 His first Kentucky Derby win came in 1884, followed by back-to-back wins in 1890 and 1891; the first jockey to win that race twice in a row.
 He also won Chicago’s American Derby four times; this race was more prestigious than the Kentucky Derby at the time.